hieuthi/CFPRF/readme.md

 # Modified

-This is a modified version of CFPRF models for my own experiments.
-You can check the paper [Robust Localization of Partially Fake Speech: Metrics and Out-of-Domain Evaluation](https://arxiv.org/abs/2507.03468)
+This is a modified version of CFPRF codebase.
+It added convenient scripts for out-of-domain evaluation without introduced any new module to the base model.
+For more information, you can check the paper [Robust Localization of Partially Fake Speech: Metrics and Out-of-Domain Evaluation](https://arxiv.org/abs/2507.03468).

+Feel free to add an issue in the repository if you have any question.

+## Reproduce CFPRF

 We found that simply follows the training instructions does not produce the model (reCFPRF) with the same results on in-domain evaluation set (different GPU can be the reason)
 ```